Compare TestMasters and Blueprint with our review of the two courses below.

 Which option is more affordable, Testmasters or Blueprint LSAT?

-If you are looking for our best value pick, visit our best LSAT prep course page.
+If you are looking for our best value pick, visit our LSAT best prep courses page.